Virtual Activities for At-Home Experiences Last Updated 3/21

 - Wadsworth Mansion in Middletown is hosting virtual history tours of the Wadsworth Mansion every Wednesday from 2 to 3 p.m. on Facebook.

 - Westport Museum for History and Culture’s Tuesday Treasures is a program that showcases objects from their collection not normally on public view.
 See and hear the stories behind some of the most unique, mysterious and impactful artifacts in our community on their Facebook page.

-- Wilton Historical Society is offering regular digital fun and interesting historical stories, as well as digital tours of exhibits and behind the scenes look at the museum's collection through YouTube and Facebook page.
+- Wilton Historical Society is offering regular digital fun and interesting historical stories, as well as digital tours of exhibits and a behind-the-scenes look at the museum's collection through YouTube and Facebook page.

 - Art Plus Studio in New Haven is offering online art classes for a small fee.

 - Bartlett Arboretum in Stamford is offering gardening tips and other helpful topics that you can access through their Facebook page.

 - Between Two Rocks is a Podcast about New Haven and comedy.

 - Café Aura in Manchester owned by Geno Auriemma, UConn’s girl's basketball coach, and while he can't greet you in person at this time, he has created a series of Café Aura at Home videos to show you how he creates some of his favorite recipes.